LaLogiaDePython/django-menu-generator/docs/menugeneration.rst

 - ``url``: See :doc:`urls`

 - ``related_urls``: If one of this URLs is part of the path on the currently opened page, the menu item will be marked as selected (format of URLs like described at :doc:`urls`)

+  - ``related_views``: If the currently opened page resolves to one of these views, the menu item will be marked as selected.

 - ``root``: A flag to indicate this item is the root of a path, with this you can correctly mark nested menus as selected.